gorodnichy/LA-R-KerasNN/README.md

 - `# >>> ... <<< ####` indicate Main sections
 - Data to play with (traffic, favourite readings) are provided, inc. very small sets to run fast.

-See also 'Learn and Apply interactive programmining and presentions with RStudio Shiny' (github.com/gorodnichy/LA-R-Rmd-Shiny)
+See also 'Learn and Apply interactive programming and presentations  with RStudio Shiny' (github.com/gorodnichy/LA-R-Rmd-Shiny)